*This post contains affiliate links. Items purchased through our links may earn us a commission.

 Drama and Costumes

-Next, with a little science and art mixed together, we’ll work on some special effects from Halloween – Special effects on Pinterest.
+Next, with a little science and art mixed together, we’ll work on some special effects from Halloween – Special effects.

 Making a Spooky Radio Play